al-ce/karaml/README.md

 and easy to adjust format in YAML.
 This means making some trade-offs in completeness of features, but I try to come close with the goal of balancing features and configuration simplicity.
-To prevent the need for maintaining multiple configurations and to prevent a convoluted system, karaml also supports an 'appendix' table for any Karabiner-compatible JSON that can't be expressed in karaml.
+To prevent the need for maintaining multiple configurations if karaml falls short of your needs, karaml also supports an 'appendix' table for any Karabiner-compatible JSON that can't be expressed in karaml.